 CHALLENGE 12.
 Home Recycling Center

-The goal of this Challenge is to create a home recycling center that is attractive and functional, so it's easier for you and your family to go green, and recycle more of the waste created
+Ready to embark on an exciting journey to create a home recycling center that's both attractive and functional, making it a breeze for you and your family to go green and recycle more of the waste created.

 Worldwide consumption and production — a driving force of the global economy — rest on the use of the natural environment and resources in a way that continues to have destructive impacts on the planet.